oroinc/documentation/user_guide/b2b_channels.rst

   business-to-business activities.
 These are usually other businesses, companies and organizations.
   Described in more details in the :ref:`B2B Customers guide <user-guide-system-channel-entities-b2b-customer>`.

-- Opportunity: :term:`entity <Entity>` :term:`records <Record>` whereof represent highly probable potential or actual sales to a new or established customer.
+- Opportunity: its :term:`records <Record>` represent highly probable potential or actual sales to a new or established customer.
 Described in more detail in the :ref:`Opportunities guide <user-guide-system-channel-entities-opportunities>`.

-- Lead: :term:`entity <Entity>` :term:`records <Record>` whereof represent people or businesses that have authority, budget and interest to purchase goods and/or services from you, where probability of the actual sales is not yet high or impossible to define.
+- Lead: its :term:`records <Record>` represent people or businesses that have authority, budget and interest to purchase goods and/or services from you, where probability of the actual sales is not yet high or impossible to define.
 Described in more details in the :ref:`Leads guide <user-guide-system-channel-entities-leads>`.

 These entities will be added to the entity list by default once you have selected the channel type; however, they are optional and may be removed.

 Custom Entities can also be created for specific customer needs and added to the channel, if there is a need to collect